xISSAx/Alpha-Co-Vision/README.md

 ## Credits

-This project utilizes the Salesforce BLIP model for generating image captions.
-Special thanks Salesforce Research team for their work on BLIP: Bootstrapping Language-Image Pre-training for Unified Vision-Language Understanding and Generation using Transformers.
+This project utilizes the BLIP model for generating image captions.
+Special thanks Salesforce's Research team for their work on BLIP: Bootstrapping Language-Image Pre-training for Unified Vision-Language Understanding and Generation using Transformers.
 Their research and model have greatly contributed to developing this video caption to interaction bot.

 ## Special Thanks